FollyMaddy/RetroPie-Share/README.md

       https://github.com/kylon/Lipx

-    * I already added some IPS patches with a description.
+    * I already added some IPS patches with a descriptions.

  - (.bat) Batch files (for running programs/games in lr-dosbox)